 About Us

-About Postdoc Council
+About the Postdoc Council

 The Princeton Postdocs social group was organized in 2006 by postdocs at Princeton (notably Angela Yu, now a professor at UCSD).
 Since October 2015 PDC is officially recognized by the University.
 We primarily host social events to build a sense of community among Princeton Postdocs, but are working to introduce professional development programming as well.